Frequently

 What foods or drinks should I avoid after dental implant surgery?

-• Sugary or acidic foods and drinks like soft drinks, candy, citrus fruits or tomatoes.
+• Sugary or acidic items (soft drinks, candy, citrus fruits, tomatoes)

-• Crunchy foods like chips, cookies, nuts and hard fruits.
+• Crunchy foods (chips, nuts, cookies, hard fruits)

-• Sticky or chewy foods like gum, raisins, or peanut butter.
+• Sticky or chewy foods (gum, raisins, peanut butter)

-• Extremely hot or cold foods and drinks.
+• Very hot or very cold foods and drinks

 How often should Implant dentures be replaced?